benji-york/wherefore/README.md

 This will run your program and every time the target value is assigned to a variable, assigned to a dictionary, added to a list, or returned from a function or method, the file name and line number will be reported on stderr.

+If the target value is a string it must be double-quoted, once for the shell and once for Python.

+    $ wherefore "'target value'" program.py

+If you want the report sent to a file instead of stderr you can provide the -o switch, thusly:

+    $ wherefore -o report_file "'target value'" program.py

 Decorator usage